Here you will find all the information required to set up your own custom sandbox.

 Additional feature for expanded functionality

-As the touchscreen module is now available as a software extension, you can implement it in your custom Sandbox.
+As the touchscreen module is now available as a software extension, you can easily implement it in your custom Sandbox.
 This allows for quick control over the application via easy to use interface.
+Read more about touchscreen’s features and functionality here.

-Instead of a standard touchscreen you can use a tablet, your mobile phone, or any other device capable of connecting with a wi-fi network.
-First, set up the connection.
+Instead of a standard touchscreen you can use a tablet, your mobile phone or any other device capable of connecting to a wi-fi network.
+First set up the connection.
 You can either connect both devices to the same wireless network or, in case you want a faster and more reliable connection, use an additional router you will connect to your PC and use as a hub.

 Below you will find a video tutorial with step by step istructions.